-A teacher and women’s activist, Azaryahu was born in Dinaburg (Dvinsk, Daugavpils), Latvia, into a traditional-modern family.
+A teacher and activist on behalf of Hebrew women in Mandatory Palestine, Sara Azaryahu was born in Dinaburg (Dvinsk, Daugavpils), Latvia, into a traditional-modern family.
 Her father, Shmaryahu, the son of Aaron Shaul Zelig Meirov, rented a flour mill.
 Her mother, Bluma (née Eisenstein), was a homemaker.
 The couple had one other daughter.
-As a young girl Azaryahu studied Hebrew and Jewish subjects with a private tutor and later attended the gymnasium.
-As an adult, she was at first attracted to the Bund but soon moved to the circles of the Hibbat Zion movement.
+As a young girl Azaryahu studied Hebrew and Jewish subjects with a private tutor and later attended the gymnasium [high school].
+As an adult, she was at first attracted to the Bund but soon moved to the circles of the Lit. "love of Zion."
+Movement whose aim was national renaissance of Jews and their return to Erez Israel.
+Began in Russia in 1882 in response to the pogroms of the previous year.
+Led to the formation of Bilu, the first modern aliyah movement.Hibbat Zion movement.
 In 1892 she established a young women’s group, Bnot Zion (Daughters of Zion), in Dinaburg.
-When Herzl founded the Zionist Movement she was impressed by what she perceived as his progressive attitude towards women.
-In her memoir she writes that from her youth she had been concerned with two major problems: the problem of the inferior status of the Jewish people and that of the inferior status of women.
+When Theodor Herzl founded the Zionist movement, she was impressed by what she perceived as his progressive attitude towards women.
+In her memoir she writes that from her youth she had been concerned with two major problems: the inferior status of the Jewish people and the inferior status of women.
 She wondered whether the two problems might be solved in Palestine.
-Her first short visit in 1897 to Ottoman Palestine was with her sister.
-Azaryahu was surprised to encounter the new life flourishing in the Jewish colonies.
+She believed that if women were allowed to study and work in order to support themselves, their status would improve.
+On her first short visit in 1897 to Ottoman Palestine with her sick sister, Azaryahu was surprised to encounter the new life flourishing in the Jewish colonies.

-The Azaryahus stayed in Haifa during the very difficult period of World War I, after which they moved to Jerusalem, where Sara headed a school for girls in Jerusalem, Sara became very active in the new women’s organization, the Union of Hebrew Women for Equal Rights in Erez Israel, which was established in Jerusalem in 1919 and had branches throughout the country.
-The Union, whose slogan was “Equal legal rights for men and women,” had as its immediate aim that women should be able to take part in the elections of the new Asefat ha-Nivharim (the Elected Assembly), the Jewish parliament of Palestine.
-The fight for women’s suffrage in the Yishuv lasted nearly eight years, from 1918 to 1926.
+In 1919, the Azaryahus moved to Jerusalem, where Sara headed a school for girls.
+Here again she was active in promoting women's rights, joining the new women’s party, the Union of Hebrew Women for Equal Rights in Erez Israel, which was established in Jerusalem in the summer of 1919 and had branches throughout the country.
+The Union, whose slogan was “Equal legal rights for men and women,” had as its immediate aim that women should be able to take part in the elections of the new Asefat ha-Nivharim (the Elected Assembly), the Jewish parliament of Palestine, which was a voluntary institution (distinct from the British Mandatory government).
+The fight for women’s suffrage in the Female advocates in the rabbinic courtsYishuv lasted nearly eight years, from the end of 1917 to January 1926.
 Ultimately the women won—but the ultra-Orthodox community did not join the Asefat ha-Nivharim.
-Azaryahu described the women’s fight for equal rights at length in her two books: My Life Story and The Fight of Women for Equal Rights.
+Azaryahu described the women’s fight for equal rights at length in her two books: The Fight of Women for Equal Rights (1949) and My Life Story (1957).
 Azaryahu, who played a major part in the women’s union and was a delegate to the Asefat ha-Nivharim, saw in her achievement the answer to the two issues that were the most important in her life: Zionism and the woman’s problem.
+In her memoir she argues that the fight for equal rights was not only a women’s fight but rather a fight related to the quality of life in the new society in general.

-In 1945 Yosef died of a heart attack and in 1949 Sara went to live with her daughter Tehiya on Kibbutz Afikim.
+In 1945, Yosef died of a heart attack, and in 1949 Sara went to live with her daughter Tehiya on A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.Kibbutz Afikim.
 She died there in 1962.

-In her life story Azaryahu barely mentions her husband or her four children, Ya’akov (1902–1987), Tehiyah (1907–1987), Gideon (1912–1914) and Arnan (b.
-1917).
+In her autobiography Azaryahu barely mentions her husband or her four children, Ya’akov (1902–1987), Tehiyah (1907–1987), Gideon (1912–1914), and Arnan (1917- 2008).
 She apparently adopted the so-called male conception of separation between the public and the private spheres.
-However, in her memoir she admits that the fight for equal rights is not only the women's fight but rather a fight related to the quality of life in the new society in general.
+She ended the story of her life describing her great achievement – gaining women's right to vote in the Jewish community of Ottoman Palestine.